SunXLei/EMOCDoc/content/docs/install/_index.md

 bash ./build_macos.sh
 ```

-The **'EMOC'** file will appear in the root directory when building successfully.
+The executable file **'EMOC'** will appear in the root directory when building successfully.